 The first part of the tour starts from Villa Palanti and it reaches Villa “Il Pagliaio”, near the pinewood, surrounded by a big garden.

-Starting from Viale 2 Giugno 72, where we can see Villa Palanti, one the seven villas built before the First World War and the only one which still today preserves its original appearance.
+Starting from Viale 2 Giugno 72, where we can see Villa Palanti, one of the seven villas built before the First World War and the only one which still today preserves its original appearance.
 Near the roundabout Don Minzoni stands Villa Malagola, characterized by a neo-liberty tower, while in viale Vittorio Veneto 81 we can see Villa Capanna o Capannina, with a low structure and an unusual upside down V-roof.
 Finally, in via Francesco Petrarca 2 there is Villa Il Pagliaio, which maintains its original structure.

 In the centre of the small seaside town, we can observe Villa Maiolatesi, in Viale Gramsci 41, a typical example of neo-liberty, but it was modified over time in relation to the original project, which did not include the tower and the terrace.
 After that, in Viale Gramsci 4 stands Villa Carlotta, one of the first villas in Milano Marittima, today converted into an ice cream-parlor.